 Celosia plant thrives in most of the soil types, but it is better to use soil that is rich in organic matter and drains well.
 The pH level of the soil required should be around 6 to 7.

 Fertilize the plant using a liquid fertilizer once a month.
 When the plant starts to flower, increase the fertilization frequency to once every 2-3 weeks.
 Use a fertilizer that is high in nitrogen such as a ratio of 3: 1: 2.

 Outdoor planted celosia will benefit a lot from a thick layer of organic mulch.
 It helps the plant to retain moisture for a longer time duration.
 In addition, mulching helps in preventing the growth of weeds.

 Pests and Diseases

-Common pests and diseases that infect celosia plant are aphids and spider mites.
+Common pests and diseases that infect celosia plants are aphids and spider mites.
 For diseases, check for leaf spot, stem, and root rot.
-To avoid infection keep your plant healthy, water in limit and ensure good drainage.
+To avoid infection keep your plant healthy, water in limit, and ensure good drainage.
 Spray with organic pesticide and fungicide if necessary.

 If your celosia plant begins to wilt and grows up with difficulty, it is a sign of excessive watering or fertilizing.
 Planting in well-draining soil or in a soilless potting mix and fertilizing according to the instructions, will fix these problems.